-Whether you live in a city, township or borough, your local officials, zoning hearings, planning commission meetings and other processes are open and located close by, enabling you to closely participate in and shape the outcome of many decisions that affect your family, property and quality of life.
+Whether you live in a city, a township, or a borough, local officials, zoning hearings, planning commission meetings and other processes are open and located close to residents, inviting them to closely participate in and shape the outcome of many decisions that affect their property and quality of life.

-As a member of the House Local Government Committee, I know that local officials answer directly to the voters and are held accountable by them on Election Day – their actions and institutions should not be interfered with by the state.
+As a member of the House Committee on Local Government, I know that local officials answer directly to the voters and are held accountable by them on Election Day – their actions and institutions should not be interfered with by the state.

 But, when local government becomes so dysfunctional that it creates a situation which threatens to harm residents of other municipalities, and possibly the whole state, it becomes the responsibility of the Legislature to protect those citizens.

 Unfortunately, such a situation has developed in the state’s capital city.